-What happens after your Therapeutic Use Exemption (TUE) has been submitted?
+What happens after your TUE application has been submitted

 The following information applies to athletes or athlete support personnel who are submitting TUE applications to UKAD.